eclipsesrl/udesly-docs/docs/shopify-blog-page.md

 ## Blog Archive Posts

 It must be inserted on a Collection List Wrapper and it's the list of archive posts.
-To enable pagination just add the pagination to the collection and you can control the number of posts from *shopify -> customize theme*
+To enable pagination just add the pagination to the collection and you can control the number of posts from *Shopify -> Online Store > Themes > Customize*

 The attribute to enter is: